Applying for the B.Ed via the Church of Ireland Centre pathway (DC004)

 - They follow the specialism to prepare them to teach in small schools and multi-level classes.
 The aptitudes learned in this specialism benefit all those studying to be primary teachers.
 There are five modules in this specialism:

-- project-based learning in the classroom and the school
+- Outdoor and Project-Based lerning in the Classroom and the School

 Students on this pathway need to demonstrate a knowledge of, and willingness to support, the Protestant ethos of these primary schools.
 Such knowledge and connection can include attendance at primary or post-primary schools under Protestant patronage, active engagement in a range of social and other clubs and activities (e.g. GFS, BB, GB, Church youth club).
 It can also include engagement with a parish or church or religious network in any of the Protestant traditions .